The Normalized Cross Density Functional: A Framework to Quantify Statistical Dependence for Random Processes: Measuring Statistical Dependence with a Novel Variational Approach

-Therefore $K(x, x')$ is also positive-definite.
-Since $K(x, x')$ is both symmetrical and positive-definite, the function is a positive-definite kernel function.
-Following the same argument, we can also show that $K(u, u') = \frac{p(u, u')}{p^{\frac{1}{2}}(u) p^{\frac{1}{2}}(u')}$ is also a positive-definite kernel. \end{proof} Since an obvious descriptor of a kernel function is its eigenfunction expansion, we immediately apply Mercer's theorem to the linear operator of the CDKF kernel and show that its eigenvalues provide a numerical quantification of statistical dependence.
+The proof of the lemma is straightforward and is located in Appendix~\ref{appendix_ncd_def}.
+An essential characteristic of a kernel function is its eigenfunction expansion.
+Applying Mercer's theorem to the linear operator associated with the NCD kernel, we show that its eigenvalues numerically measures the statistical dependence. \begin{corollary} Applying Mercer's theorem, the linear operator